wblair8689/BTTemplate/Documentation/FrameworkUsageGuide.md

 # BillyTempo Casual Games Framework Usage Guide

-## Prerequisites
-- Xcode 14.0 or later
-- iOS 16.0+ / macOS 13.0+
-- Swift 5.7+
-- Basic knowledge of SpriteKit and GameplayKit

 ## Overview
 The BillyTempo Casual Games Framework is designed to simplify the creation of casual games using SpriteKit and GameplayKit.
+The games don't have timers or levels or points
 This guide will walk you through the key components of the framework and how to configure your game.

 ## Key Components